drbean/edit/steve/survey.md

 ### Goals for self-teaching project

-1. Words and expressions
+1. What: Words and expressions

+	eg Talking about Anthon Berg's marketing stragtegy

-2. Study plans
+2. How: Study plans

+	eg Review Weeks 13-15 in the textbook

 3. Motivation, good attitudes, stress
 4. Other people